Morris Chang: Taiwan

-In June 2009, Chang returned to the position of TSMC's CEO once again.
-On June 5, 2018, Chang announced his retirement, succeeded by C.C.
+On June 5, 2018, Chang announced his retirement from TSMC, succeeded by C.C.
 Wei as CEO and Mark Liu as chairman.
 Chang was awarded the Order of Propitious Clouds, First Class in September 2018.

-Chang has served as Presidential Envoy of the Republic of China (Taiwan) to APEC several times.
+Chang has served as Presidential Envoy of the Republic of China (Taiwan), under the name Chinese Taipei, to APEC several times.
 He represented Chen Shui-bian in 2006.
-Tsai Ing-wen appointed Chang to the same role in 2018, 2019, and 2020.
+Tsai Ing-wen appointed Chang to the same role six times from 2018 to 2023.